 - Creating a design

-Padded/Bubble Mailers: Large envelopes built with bubble wrap or other padding, utilizing a source of protection directly in the packaging design.
+Padded/Bubble Mailers: Large envelopes built with bubble wrap (or another form of padding), utilizing a source of protection directly in the packaging design.
 This is ideal for smaller shipments or subscription boxes that specialize in non-fragile merchandise, such as clothing.

 Custom Mailers: Regular, flexible traditional mailing envelopes without padding.
 Ideal for flat items like stationery.